Anadea/anadea_blog/content/posts/ai-driven-software-development-guide-for-businesses/index.md

 The rise of intelligent code generation is one of the main AI-driven software development trends.
 In 2025, several tech giants launched their AI coding models.
 For example, according to [Reuters](https://www.reuters.com/world/china/alibaba-launches-open-source-ai-coding-model-touted-its-most-advanced-date-2025-07-23/), in July 2025, Alibaba introduced its Qwen3-Coder.
 It is an open-source AI model for software development that is positioned as one of the most advanced coding tools at the moment.
 Meanwhile, in September 2025, [Anthropic](https://www.anthropic.com/news/claude-sonnet-4-5) presented Claude Sonnet 4.5.
 This strong model outpaces many of its competitors in reasoning and math, and is designed for creating complex agents.

 There are some areas where artificial intelligence has proven efficiency.
 Meanwhile, there are also development workflows where it makes no sense to implement this technology.
-Let’s briefly consider them.
+Let's briefly consider them.

 ### What AI Is Good at Now

 * **Pattern completion**.
 AI can be successfully applied to extend existing patterns.
-For example, AI-powered tools can write code that will match a team’s style or predict missing functions.
+For example, AI-powered tools can write code that will match a team's style or predict missing functions.
 * **Summarization**.
 Artificial intelligence can condense logs, documentation, or codebases into comprehensible overviews.
 * **Repetitive coding and testing.** AI-driven development is an effective method for reducing the time required to create an app.
 AI can generate boilerplate and test cases, while human developers can work on strategic and more creative tasks.

-### What AI Isn’t Good at Now
+### What AI Isn't Good at Now

 * **Novel architecture design**.
 AI currently lacks the capacity for original architectural thinking.
-It can’t create new paradigms or systems that break from known patterns.
+It can't create new paradigms or systems that break from known patterns.
 It always tends to reproduce what it has learned from the available data.
 * **Ambiguous decisions**.
-At the moment, AI systems can’t reliably interpret all business goals or prioritize conflicting requirements.
+At the moment, AI systems can't reliably interpret all business goals or prioritize conflicting requirements.
 Moreover, they struggle to understand real user intent or context.
 * **Strategic trade-offs**.
 When it comes to balancing cost, security, performance, and maintainability, human judgment and domain experience are still a must.

 ### AI-assisted vs AI-automated vs AI-augmented SDLC